-The GSP Doctoral Fellowship brings Ph.D. candidates pursuing independent, self-directed research on economic and social problems affecting low-income Americans to our New York City, Oakland, CA, and Washington, DC, offices.
+The GSP Doctoral Fellowship invites Ph.D. candidates pursuing independent, self-directed research on economic and social problems affecting low-income Americans to participate in the program virtually.

 What It’s Like to Be a Doctoral Fellow at MDRC